influxdata/telegraf/plugins/inputs/mqtt_consumer/README.md

 ## About Topic Parsing

-The MQTT topic as a whole is stored as a tag, but this can be far too coarse too be easily used when utilising the data further down the line.
+The MQTT topic as a whole is stored as a tag, but this can be far too coarse to be easily used when utilizing the data further down the line.
 This change allows tag values to be extracted from the MQTT topic letting you store the information provided in the topic in a meaningful way.
 An _ denotes an ignored entry in the topic path.
 Please see the following example.